 Pine Bark Extract

-Other common name(s): pine bark extract, pygenol, Pycnogenol, Masquelier's Original OPCs (oligomeric proanthocyanidins)
+Other common name(s): Flavangenol, Oligopin, pine bark extract, Prelox, pygenol, Pycnogenol, Masquelier's Original OPCs (oligomeric proanthocyanidins)

 Scientific/medical name(s): Pinus pinaster

-Although interest in pine bark extract is growing among medical researchers, only limited data from clinical trials supports the claims made about its benefits for health.
-A few small early studies in humans have shown possible benefits in reducing swelling from a circulation disorder called chronic venous insufficiency.
-Some early studies have suggested it may help lower blood sugar in some diabetic patients.
+Although there is interest in pine bark extract among medical researchers, only limited data from clinical trials supports the claims made about its benefits for health.
+A few early studies in humans have shown possible benefits in reducing swelling from a circulation disorder called chronic venous insufficiency, but this needs further research.
 Laboratory studies have indicated pine bark extract may have some antioxidant properties.

 How is it promoted for use?

 Proponents claim that pine bark extract is a powerful antioxidant.
 Antioxidants are compounds that block the action of free radicals, activated oxygen molecules that can damage cells.
-Supporters believe pine bark extract protects against arthritis, complications from diabetes, cancer, heart disease, and problems with circulation such as swelling and varicose veins.
-Other reported benefits include improved memory, fewer effects from stress, better joint flexibility, and decreased inflammation.
+Supporters believe pine bark extract protects against arthritis, allergies complications from diabetes, cancer, heart disease, and problems with circulation such as swelling and varicose veins.
+Other reported benefits include improved memory, fewer effects from stress, better joint flexibility, lower blood pressure, and decreased inflammation.
+More recently it’s been touted as a treatment for psoriasis and as “herbal Viagra” in formulas for men and women.
 Some claim that pine bark extract supplements are much more effective in eliminating free radicals than vitamins C and E.

 Pine bark extract is available as a tablet and capsule in a range of strengths.
-Practitioners may recommend a dose ranging from 25to 300 milligrams per day for up to 3 weeks.
-After that, some suggest a maintenance dose of 50 to 100 milligrams per day, while others recommend continuing a "saturation dose" of 20 to 30 milligrams per 20 pounds of body weight.
-Others recommend doses of 600 milligrams or more per day, depending on the reason for taking it.
+Practitioners may recommend a dose ranging from 25 milligrams (mg) to 300 mg per day for up to 3 weeks.
+After that, some suggest a maintenance dose of 50 to 100 mg per day, while others recommend continuing a “saturation dose” of 20 to 30 mg per 20 pounds of body weight.
+Others recommend doses of 600 mg or more per day, depending on the reason for taking it.

 What is the history behind it?